DSpace-Labs/DSpace-Docker-Images/tutorial.md

 # Deploying DSpace to Docker Manually
 _This tutorial describes the individual steps for deploying DSpace to Docker using the docker command.
-See [compose-dspace6-postgres](compose-dspace6-postgres) for an automated setup using Docker compose.
+See [dspace-dev-compose](dspace-dev-compose) for an automated setup using Docker compose.
 This tutorial is useful for understanding how Docker manages DSpace components._

 ## Pre-requisites